vickmuir/Backup/install-evault-windows2016.md

 4. When the installation is complete, check **Launch EVault Software Central Control**.
 Click **Finish**.

-## Configuring CentralControl
+## Configuring Central Control

 This task is completed through a series of interactions while logged in to the server designated for the EVault backup service.

 1. Remote control your server through RDP.
-2. Start CentralControl.
+2. Start Central Control.
 3. In the workspace, right-click **MyAgent** and select **Agent Configuration**.
 4. On the Vaults tab, click **New**.
 The Vault Configuration Wizard appears.
 Click **Next**.
 5. Select **Register as a new computer** and click **Next**.